occopus/docs/sphinx/source/user/tutorial-basic.rst

 **Steps**

-The following steps are suggested to be performed:

 #.
 Edit ``nodes/node_definitions.yaml``.
 For ``ec2_helloworld_node`` set the followings in its ``resource`` section:

    - ``endpoint`` is an url of an EC2 interface of a cloud (e.g. `https://ec2.eu-west-1.amazonaws.com`).